Posts Tagged ‘copper’

 Ouroboros was painted as another experiment, and is one of the abstracts I’m the most pleased with.
 The copper swirl of the snakes eating tails concludes with one escaping the endless spiral.
 The rough white shape on its periwinkle background calls to my mind a giant wing against a twilit sky, Quetzalcoatl overseeing his little cousins perhaps.
 The metallic paint highlights here and there throughout the painting in subtle and unsubtle ways to add dimension that goes well with the textured brush strokes.

-Tags: abstract sale, copper, oil painting, ouroboros, snake
+Tags: copper, for sale, oil painting, ouroboros, snake